New content coming soon. Please bear with me for the next two weeks while I move house.

 Placement challenges

 If there’s one thing I wish I had known before my surgery, it’s to think about the placement of the two bags on my abdomen.
 My mucus fistula is placed very low, in the crease of my tummy, relatively near to my ileostomy.
-Due to the size of the sticky pad on the stoma bags, they overlap, which made healing my midline incision difficult to heal, without sticking the bag onto it.
+Due to the size of the sticky pad on the stoma bags, they overlap, which made healing my midline incision difficult, without sticking the bag onto it constantly.

 Another challenge with having the mucus fistula positioned so low came when I was attempting to heal, as the stitches I had felt tight and they were on-top of my bladder.
 As my bladder would fill, it would stretch the skin and the stitches which was uncomfortable and took a while to settle.